I’ve been thinking about how to make a slow roasted pork shoulder for awhile now. My husband has a Green Egg and makes

 While you may think that I could rock this recipe because I’m a registered dietitian (and don’t all professional nutritionists cook?!), I don’t intuitively know how to cook meats.

 Which means, I had to do a little research.

 In this article, you’ll learn about how to cook a shoulder of pork, the cooking time, and some of my favorite side dishes to serve with a roasted pork shoulder.

 For this recipe, I had a hard time deciding if I should get the boneless pork shoulder roast or the bone-in version.
 I’ve always heard that the bone-in pork shoulder roast would yield a more flavorful dish.

 So, as you can see for this recipe, I decided to go with a bone-in pork shoulder.

 But here’s the story: I bought a pork shoulder roast with the intention of oven roasting it, but I didn’t actually have a bone-in pork shoulder recipe for the oven.

-How to Cook a Pork Roast in the Oven
+How to Cook a Shoulder of Pork in the Oven

 I knew I’d need to do some research before I ventured into roasting this big hunk of pork.